Krillian111/blog/src/markdown/blog/developers-toolbox/02-project-setup.md

 When setting up a project, it is easy to miss a step or two as they are quite a few things to cover.
 These are language-agnostic basics that might already be built-in, need more or less configuration or can be combined.
 However, I haven't worked in a project long-term project where skipping any of these steps has turned out beneficial.
 For short-term projects, it is often a hard call which steps are worth it and often requires a short discussion with your teammates.

 Skipping any of this usually catches up with you later as the setup cost increases with the complexity of the project.
-It then forces you into a coversion with your PO/stakeholder why you need a day to configure a linter and fix all the problems.
-Depending on how the project is going, this might make them question your profesionalism.
+It then forces you into a conversation with your PO/stakeholder why you need a day to configure a linter and fix all the problems.
+Depending on how the project is going, this might make them question your professionalism.

 This is understandable as it is your job to anticipate stuff like this.
 When you hire a contractor for a week-long project and he realizes on the fifth day that he doesn't have a tool to finish the job, you would also get angry if this extends the whole project, possibly even charging you for the extra time.